-In each case I shift my attention from one mental scenario continuing, only to allow another mental scenario to unfold.
-Therefore, both positive and negative senses of time require a rearrangement of my current state of mind, due to compensation issues always cycling through various spaces trying to find that sweet place called home.
+In each case I shift my attention from one mental scenario continuing, only to allow another mental scenario to begin unfolding.
+Therefore, both positive and negative senses of time (good and bad feelings about yesterday/tomorrow) are always rearranging my current state of mind, due to compensation issues cycling through various spaces trying to find that sweet place called home (aka homeostasis).

-In life, I aim to avoid the heaviness that time brings to the table by floating off on something much lighter (positive time).
-But only until the contrast drags me back, essentially forcing me to look at the clock in my mind and noticing each minute passing by.
-Being ‘all for’ time means that I’ll take as much of the space I’m experiencing as I can since I’m comfortably operating within a desired movement of my thoughts.
-Alternatively, being ‘totally against’ time means that I would try to escape the current space and the movement which it represents.
+In life, I aim to avoid the heaviness that Time brings to the table by floating off on something much lighter, Positive Time.
+But only until the contrast drags my attention back, essentially forcing me to look at the clock in my mind noticing each minute passing by.
+Being ‘all for’ Time means that I’ll take as much of the space I’m experiencing as I can since I’m comfortably operating within a desired movement of my thoughts.
+Alternatively, being ‘totally against’ Time means that I would try to escape the current space and the movement which it represents.

 By calling upon and holding onto one level of experience or density of space, I thought I was doing myself a favour.
-But in fact, it wasn’t long before the pressure built back up as I entered another level of experience that was far, far away on the opposite end of the spectrum.
+But in fact, it wasn’t long before negative pressure built back up as I entered another level of experience that was far, far away on the opposite end of the sensory spectrum.

-Fragments Existing in Space & Time
+My Fragments Existing in Space & Time

 Fragments in Space: